matloff/fastStat/README.md

 statement did vaguely say ST is useful in some settings.
 But they gave no examples of this, and at the very least agreed that ST is indeed widely misused.
-But it is my position that ST should simply not be used.
+But it is my position that ST should simply not be used at all.
 Instead, analysis should be based on CIs, as explained later in this lesson.

 But first, what is ST?
 To keep things simple, let's say we have some